Kitten Feeding Schedule by Age: Expert Nutrition & Timing Guide

 Why Age-Appropriate Feeding Is Crucial

 Kittens experience explosive growth in their first year, requiring up to three times more calories per pound than adult cats.
 Their nutritional demands shift dramatically as they move from nursing to solid food.
 Incorrect feeding can lead to developmental issues, obesity, or malnutrition.
-Understanding these stages allows you to provide precise nutrition, laying the groundwork for lifelong health.
+Understanding these first-year milestones allows you to provide precise nutrition, laying the groundwork for lifelong health.

 Newborn to 4 Weeks: The Nursing Period